stiftcast/easyxmotion/README.md

 A Easy motion style window switcher.

 ### How it works
-To focus any visible window just launch easyxmotion (preferrably from a key binding) then it displays letters on each window, type that letter to jump to the window.
+To focus any visible window just launch easyxmotion (preferably from a key binding) then it displays letters on each window, type that letter to jump to the window.

 Should work with any window manager that supports [EWMH](http://en.wikipedia.org/wiki/Extended_Window_Manager_Hints).
 It probably only makes sense with tiling window managers.
 This fork is focused on compatibility with QTile.